• Skip to primary navigation

 Modak Ingredients

-• Coconut : Fresh grated coconut is recommended for this recipe.
+• Coconut –Fresh grated coconut is recommended for this recipe.
+If you have coconut pieces then pulse it in mixer to make it shredded.
 We can use desiccated coconut as well when fresh coconut is not available.
-Coconut powder or milk in place of grated coconut is not recommended even though we can use as it may not taste perfect!

 Modak Recipes

 Modak is made using rice flour for outer covering shell and for the inner filling traditionally freshly grated coconut and jaggery are used.
 But now there are many variations and alternates to the traditional modak recipe and here are some.
-I have given modak recipes with mould and without the mold.
+I have given modak recipes with mold and withot the mold.

 The South Indian version of modak is called Kozhukattai or Modakam which is very popular in Southern States especially in Tamil Nadu.